Skip to content

 What are the disadvantages of fitting winter tyres?

-Although there are no rules against using winter tyres in the summer, it’s not recommended as they won’t perform as well as in warmer temperatures.
-Michelin points out that the softer tread will wear down quicker on warm tarmac, and optimal handling will be reduced, extending the stopping distance of your vehicle.
-Your fuel consumption is also likely to go up.
+• They won’t perform as well as in warmer temperatures.
+Michelin points out that the softer tread will wear down quicker on warm tarmac, and optimal handling will be reduced, extending the stopping distance of your vehicle

-The BTMA says that on a dry road in the summer, the braking distance is five metres further on winter tyres compared to summer tyres when travelling at 62mph.
+• On a dry road in the summer, the braking distance is five metres further on winter tyres compared to summer tyres when travelling at 62mph, according to the BTMA

-If you’re planning to fit winter tyres you need to change all four tyres, and it could cost about £500 for a full set from a premium brand.
-Prices will vary depending on the size of your car.
+If you’re planning to fit winter tyres you need to change all four tyres, and it could cost about £500 for a full set from a premium brand, including fitment.
+Prices will vary depending on your car and tyre size.

 However, winter tyres last longer than summer tyres and by switching between tyres you won’t have to replace your summer tyres as often.